 We carried a story that was headlined: “Pastors or Sorcerers?”
-In our February 24th issue that, among other things, has made people complain that the Pentecostal churches’ preachers are ripping their parishioners off their earnings.
+In our February 24th issue that, has made people complain that the Pentecostal churches’ preachers are ripping their parishioners off their earnings.
 To some extent this is not farfetched.

 This comes as a result of misunderstanding the spiritual ordering of tithes, sacrifices and offerings.
 Without going into Biblical quotations, it is important to note that all these are based on certain promises and requirements that a believer has to have.